 When these three align, teams stop firefighting and start scaling.

-- Automate a recurring task: Even one saved hour per week compounds across the year.
+- Automate one recurring task: Even one saved hour per week compounds across the year.

-- Systemise a process: Write a short SOP or template for any task you repeat more than twice a week.
+- Systemise one repeat process: Write a short SOP or template for any task you repeat more than twice a week.

 - Audit your time: Track where every hour goes for a week — you'll uncover invisible drains instantly.